 Tip #11: Kynd

 Kynd is way more than a café concept.
-The Kynd community has books, two cafe locations and online cooking classes.
-Corryn Queenan and Lauren Camilleri started Kynd as a 20 seat café back in 2017.
+The Kynd community encompasses books, two café locations, and online cooking classes.
+Corryn Queenan and Lauren Camilleri started as a 20-seat café back in 2017.

 Today, two locations in Seminyak and Canggu are part of the Kynd family.
-They also added a pizzeria, an ice cream and apparel store.
-Everything is plant based.
-In addition, a 100% non-profit café, with the name GIVE, opened in 2018.
+They also added a pizzeria, an ice cream shop, and an apparel store.
+Everything is plant-based.

-Kynd is open for Breakfast, Lunch and Dinner and one of the most innovative vegan restaurants on the island.
-Everything that regular restaurants feature on their menus, is available at Kynd as a plant based version.
+Kynd is open for breakfast, lunch, and dinner, and is one of the most innovative vegan restaurants on the island.
+Everything that regular restaurants feature on their menus is available at Kynd as a plant-based version.

-The vegan fried egg, the smokey plant based bacon, chicken curry, the Bigger Mac burger — it’s a plant based foodie wonderland.
-Even for the gluten-free eaters, the menu is properly marked.
-Kynd is offering a pizza menu at the Seminyak location.
-The so-called Peace Pizza is made with cashew cheese, smoked vegan ham and plant based pepperoni.
+The vegan fried egg, the smoky plant-based bacon, chicken curry, and the Bigger Mac burger — it’s a plant-based foodie wonderland.
+Even for gluten-free eaters, the menu is properly marked.

 - Daily: 7.30 am – 9:30 pm